MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started-19/removed-features-19.md

 ms.localizationpriority: medium
 ---

-# Features removed or planned for replacement starting Windows Server 2019
+# Features removed or planned for replacement starting in Windows Server 2019

 >Applies To: Windows Server 2019